svrooij/sonos-api-docs/docs/services/alarm-clock.md

 ### UpdateAlarm

 Update an alarm, all parameters are required.
-Use PatchAlarm where you can update a single parameter

 Action body: